Anvesha/Technical-Assessment/README.md

 ## Overview
 This project is a Analyser Application built using the MERN stack (MongoDB, Express, React, Node.js).
 It is designed to simulate a conversational, providing interactive, real-time responses to user queries and many more.
 Since I have tried my best to implement pdf reader technology but due to time constrain I am not able to implement it yet but if I got some more time to complete this project then I will make sure to do that part too...

-Other than that we can take the text of the pdf and analyser will analyse the text and give out the useful result;
+Other than that we can copy the text of the pdf and paste that to the conversation and this ask analyser to analyse that whether it is suitable for our social media handler.
+By the time I will add some more functionality inside the same.
+In case of pictures, you can give a scenerio to the analyser like.

+Eg:- If there is a picture of cat then i will say it like "make a story on a cat where the cat is sitting down the table".

 ---